AdorableLake/python/Guessing_Game_200209.md

 print("Game Over!")
 ```
-# There is a little Guessing-Game writen by python.
-If you guys have some interests, try to play with it in your IDE!
+## There is a little Guessing-Game writen by python.
+If you have some interests, try to play with it in your IDE!